nicpittman/tropical_pacific_carbon_export/readme.md

 python 9f ...
 ```

 Note*, Figure 4 (9d) uses basemap, a depreciated package.
-A rough version of this figure is provided using cartopy but is not publication quality, so I recommend using the basemap version if possible.
 It should work in the provided Conda environment.